From “The Winter Campaign of Starving”: Archaeological Investigations at Putnam Memorial State Park in Redding and Bethel Connecticut

 By the 1970’s and 80’s park attendance was diminishing, buildings fell into disrepair and the park was officially decommissioned & closed when State Parks’ operating budgets were pared back in the early 1990’s.
 A small group of neighbors and local supporters volunteered to physically maintain the park the best they could from 1991 to 1997.
 1997 was the year the park was reopened, due largely to the persistent efforts of the Friends and Neighbors of Putnam Park (FANs) who lobbied the DEP in Hartford for staffing and funding.

 On the heels of their success in reopening the park, the Friends and Neighbors of Putnam Park hired a restoration consultant to offer an opinion of whether or not the park’s 1893 pavilion could be saved.
 The consultant said “Save the pavilion!”.
 Next the DEP State Parks Division worked with architects to retrofit the Old 1893 Pavilion into a modern day visitor center.
 The old structure was dismantled piece by piece, beam by beam, and numbered.
 A new foundation was excavated for a new walk-out cellar level.
 Then the building was reconstructed using materials that were still sound.
 Today the new visitor center is a all climate-controlled building with rest rooms.

 The very expensive project included a new and safer Rt.
 107/Rt.
 58 intersection, new parking lot, and a new main entrance into the park.
 The visitor center grand opening was held on October 11, 2005.

-Museum: The building contains exhibits and historical material related to Redding’s encampments.
-Open 11am to 5pm daily, Memorial Day thru Columbus Day.
+The Visitor Center and Museum contain exhibits and historical material related to Redding’s encampments.
+Open 10am to 5pm daily from Memorial Day through Veterans Day.